Andrew Goodpaster: First retirement

 After retiring in 1974, he served as senior fellow at the Woodrow Wilson International Center for Scholars in 1975–76, and taught at The Citadel.
 His book, For the Common Defense was published in 1977.

 He was brought back to active duty as Superintendent of the U.S. Military Academy (1977–1981) after 1976 West Point cheating scandal involving 151 cadets (see also, 1951 West Point cheating scandal).
 Although he had retired with the rank of General (four star), he voluntarily served as superintendent at the lower rank of Lieutenant General (three stars), since the billet carries that rank.

 Second retirement and later years

-In 1981, when Goodpaster retired for the second time, being advanced back to four-star rank.
+In 1981, Goodpaster retired for the second time at the four-star rank.
 He stayed active in retirement serving on various boards and working on his own memoirs.
 He died at age 90 at Walter Reed Army Medical Center and is interred at Arlington National Cemetery.